Wausau, Wisconsin: Geography

-According to the United States Census Bureau, the city has a total area of 20.33 sqmi, of which 19.22 sqmi is land and 1.11 sqmi is water.
-The city is located at an altitude of 1195 ft.
+According to the United States Census Bureau, the city has an area of 20.33 sqmi, of which 19.22 sqmi is land and 1.11 sqmi is water.
+The city is at an altitude of 1195 ft.
 Wausau is close to the center of the northern half of the Western Hemisphere.
 Just west of Wausau, 45°N meets 90°W (45°N 90°W), which is exactly halfway between the equator and the north pole and a quarter of the way around the world from the prime meridian.

 Climate

-Wausau's climate is classified as humid continental (Dfb).
+Wausau's climate is classified as warm summer humid continental (Dfb).
 It is built on or around a hemiboreal forest, which has some of the characteristics of a boreal forest and shares some of the features of the temperate zone forests to the south.
 Coniferous trees predominate in the hemiboreal zone, but a significant number of deciduous species are found there, as well.